JuliaKiser/HoriseonRefactoring/README.md

 ## Project Description

 This assignment provided us with an HTML and CSS file that needed to be refactored.
-The goal for refactoring this webpage was to clean up the HTML code and to ensure that the webpage was accessible.
+The goal for refactoring this webpage means to clean up the HTML code and to ensure that the webpage was accessible.

-Review other ReadMes for reference (i.e headings, sub headings...)
+In addition to refactoring the html page, we needed to create

 ![](assets/images/ScreenShot.png)